When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Introduction

 However, the literature contains contradictory results about the effectiveness of these methods, particularly DAE.
 Early studies indicated combining MMT with DAE led to improvements across all settings~\cite{wang-etal-2020-multi, siddhant-etal-2020-leveraging}.
 These studies, however, were limited in scope, as they only considered moderately-sized models and used few languages (10 to 15), with training and test data drawn from similar domains.
 By contrast, \citet{nllb2022} found that DAE helped only in very low-resource directions in MMT experiments with 200+ languages, while \citet{xu2023languageaware} reported that DAE produced mixed results in experiments with (mostly) African languages.

 To resolve this conflict, we present a systematic analysis of different methods that integrate monolingual data into MMT, focusing on BT and two DAE objectives, MASS~\cite{song2019-dc} and BART~\cite{lewis-etal-2020-bart, Liu2020-un}.
 First, we carefully investigate the role of the \textit{domain}.
-We consider a realistic and diverse multilingual translation dataset with 100 directions, and run controlled experiments using different monolingual splits with single- and mixed-domain data.
+To align with prior work, we focus on the English-centric setting (i.e., concatenation of English$\rightarrow$XX and XX$\rightarrow$English).
+We use a realistic and diverse multilingual translation dataset with 100 directions and run controlled experiments using different monolingual splits with single- and mixed-domain data.
 Then, we evaluate models across four wide-coverage multilingual test sets from Wikipedia, news, medical, and mixed domains.
 Our results with medium-sized models (370M) show that while BT outperforms both DAE objectives in most settings, the effectiveness of all methods varies significantly, as they are surprisingly brittle to domain mismatches.
 BT is more sensitive to the domain than DAE, and can underperform the parallel-only baseline when the monolingual and test data are not similar.
 However, increasing the diversity of the monolingual data by mixing different sources improves domain robustness to some extent.
 We also discover that both DAE methods are less effective than previously reported, and they are mainly helpful in low-resource and xx$\rightarrow$en directions.
 Of the two, MASS consistently outperforms BART, although by a narrow margin.

+Next, we study the role of \textit{model capacity} and discover that it is crucial and can even change the ranking between methods.
+We hold all other factors constant and train models with sizes from 90M up to 1.6B parameters.
+When the scale is small, both BT and DAE yield poor results, especially in out-of-domain settings.
+However, as model capacity grows, all methods quickly improve compared to the parallel-only baseline, and also become more robust to domain mismatches.
+Scale affects DAE the most, which transitions from underperforming the parallel-only baseline at the 90M scale to becoming competitive with BT at 1.6B and even outperforming it in low-resource.